FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

 since July of this year in light of the announcement of the ban on XL Bully dogs by the

-Minister for Rural and Community Affairs, Heather Humphries.--- 9
+Minister for Rural and Community Affairs, Heather Humphries.
+---
+9

 **19.Question submitted by Councillor S. Hickey-O’Mara**